felipebita/credit_risk/README.md

 **2.3 - Company Business Strategy**

-After selecting the best model, a business strategy was developed considering different acceptance rates of credit, where portfolio value was estimated and expected loss minimized.
+After selecting the best model, a business strategy was developed considering different acceptance rates of loans, where portfolio value was maximized and expected loss estimated.

 **2.4 - Model Deploy**